THE CENTER FOR RESEARCH INNOVATION

 Here is guidance for interpreting the university’s intellectual property policy, particularly regarding ownership of undergraduate intellectual property.

 Generally, undergraduate students retain ownership rights in any intellectual property (IP) they invent as part of their coursework, specifically including Capstone projects.
 There are exceptions, including grants or corporate sponsorships that stipulate that students must assign their rights.
-In these latter cases, students should understand, prior to beginning any work, that they will be required to assign their rights to the University, and any student who objects to such assignment is to be given the chance to select an alternative project.
+In these latter cases, students should understand, prior to beginning any work, that they will be required to assign their rights to the University or to a corporate sponsor, and any student who objects to such assignment is to be given the chance to select an alternative project.

 If the Capstone students are the only inventors on a particular invention, then they decide how to proceed with protecting and commercializing the invention.
 Should they wish to proceed independently, the students do NOT need to file an invention disclosure with CRI since it is not University-owned IP.